SonDo580/photo-app/README.md

 # photo-app

-- A simple app to manage photo (follow a tutorial on EasyFrontend channel)
+- A simple app to manage photo

 # Features: